-The bandwidth allocation gap (BAG) specifies the minimum interval between ethernet frames transmitted on a particular VL.
+The bandwidth allocation gap (BAG) specifies

 16.9 AFDX FRAME FORMAT

 AFDX protocol is based on the IEEE 802.3 frame principle (a frame is simply the basic unit of information that can be transferred using the network).
 The frame must encapsulate both the data (message) to be transferred as well as the source and destination addresses and other information relevant to the routing, handling and error-checking of the data.